-2 credits; 1 lecture and 2 lab hours Students develop a greater awareness of building technology: the functional role of structure in various building types and how it is a major consideration in an interior design project.
+2 credits: 1 lecture and 2 lab hours

+Students develop a greater awareness of building technology: the functional role of structure in various building types and how it is a major consideration in an interior design project.
 The various construction systems used to create exterior envelopes of buildings are taught.
 Vertical circulation systems, mechanical systems, specialized hardware, special finishes and coatings, and the various CSI-formatted specification and information systems are studied.
-Prerequisite(s): ID 158 and ID 243.